review-of-financial-studies/template-stata/README.md

 ## Description of Programs/Code

-The replication package contains four Stata do-files:
+The replication package contains five Stata do-files:

-1. **setup.do**: Documents how the environment is configured; does not need to be executed if the `ado`-path from the replication package is used.
+1. **`setup.do`**: Documents how the environment is configured; does not need to be executed if the `ado`-path from the replication package is used.
 2. **`main.do`**: Master file that creates required folders, runs all programs in sequence and creates a log file
 3. **`code/download_raw_data.do`**: Downloads raw unemployment and CPI data from FRED and saves them as Stata datasets in `data/raw/`
 4. **`code/create_analysis_data.do`**: Merges the raw datasets, calculates year-over-year inflation rates, formats dates, and creates the final analysis dataset